Everest Base Camp Trek in October

 Packing for Everest Base Camp Trekking

 Accidents can happen anytime even on the safest trials and while taking precautions.
-Thus, having an insurance can be very useful.
+Thus, having insurance can be very useful.
 Nepal doesn’t offer any kind of travel insurance, you will have to do this from your home country.

 Also, some trekking companies do not accommodate you if you don’t have the right insurance necessary for the trek.